 The story overall is very well-written.
 One of my wary spots with comics is the pacing because they can feel very rushed.
 But this comic is very smooth and the progression of events makes sense.
 Because of the messaging, there is a lot of emotion in this story and it is done so naturally.

 I really enjoy Frances and Sebastian’s friendship and how it is portrayed.
 I loved their interactions, how supportive they are for each other, and simply wanted more of them.
 They brought out the best in each other, which is especially important in a story like this.
 Not everything is sunshine and sequins of course, and those parts of their relationship are done so naturally as well.

-Overall, I found this graphic novel to be quite lovely, wholesome, and special.
+Overall, I found The Prince and the Dressmaker to be quite lovely, wholesome, and special.
 It is a very pleasant read with a great story and positive messaging.
 This is a great book for kids to read to introduce them to the topics of gender and inclusivity.
 And I recommend it for adults as well.

 Have you read anything wholesome lately?
 Share it with a comment below!